Skip to main content

 • Strengthen your immune system

-Meet-free protein sources
+Meat-free protein sources

 You don’t have to eat a big steak every day to get your necessary protein.
 If you choose to follow a vegetarian diet, there are still several ways to include protein-rich options that are meat free and nutritious.
 Foods high in protein include: